Conditional Rates

 Downsampled conditional rates

 Downsampled conditional rates are visible only to a randomized subset of all eligible users.
-The sampling rate is defined using the <MaxUsersPercent> element and represents the fraction of (number of users selected to view rate)/(total eligible users).
+The sampling rate is defined using the <MaxUsersPercent> element and calculated using the following:

 Signed-in conditional rates

 Signed-in rates are visible only to users who have signed in with a Google account.
-The rates are provided by Google's partners, and users can see and book the rates on the partner’s own site.
+Google's partners provide the rates, and users can view and book the rates on the partner's own site.
 Signed-in rates are defined using the <UserSignedIn> element.

 Create a rate rules XML file

-You define rate rules for conditional rates using a rate rules XML file.
+Rate rules for conditional rates are defined using a rate rules XML file.
 For more information, see the Rate Rules XML Reference.

 Update your price feed

-You set conditional rates in a similar way to other rates: using the element in a Transaction message.
+Conditional rates are set using the element in a Transaction message.

-The <Rate> element may be used as a repeated child of <Rates> within the <RoomBundle> or <Result> elements.
-For it to be a conditional rate, you must set the value of the rate_rule_id attribute which matches the rate rule ID that you defined in the rate rules XML file.
+The <Rate> element can also be used as multiple child elements of <Rates> within the <RoomBundle> or <Result> elements.
+To use it as a conditional rate, you must set the value of the rate_rule_id attribute to match with the rate rule ID that you defined in the rate rules XML file.

-If you do not have a default public double occupancy rate, then set the <Baserate> child element of the <Result> message to -1.
-Any conditional <Rates> that are sent to us in this case will be considered valid.
+If you don't have a default public double occupancy rate, set the <Baserate> child element of the <Result> message to -1.
+Any conditional <Rates> that are sent to Google in this case will be considered valid.

 The following example shows a Transaction message that contains a base rate and a conditional rate: